8.4 Promoting culture and cultural participation

-The Department of Culture, Heritage and the Gaeltacht’s core policy goal in relation to culture is “To enhance access to and to recognise the social and economic role of the arts, culture and film sectors in Ireland by promoting and encouraging artistic expression, cultural awareness and participation, through an appropriate policy, legislative and resource framework”.
+The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media’s core policy goal in relation to culture is “To enhance access to and to recognise the social and economic role of the arts, culture and film sectors in Ireland by promoting and encouraging artistic expression, cultural awareness and participation, through an appropriate policy, legislative and resource framework”.
 The Department’s website lists four key issues related to culture, which includes “To encourage the cultural institutions to maximise their appeal to the general public and, in particular, to young people, the socially disadvantaged and visitors from abroad”.

 Policies and Frameworks

-Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People, 2014-2020 (Department of Children and Youth Affairs, 2014) recognises the arts as an area that contributes to young people’s wellbeing and states that the government commits to enabling greater access to arts and culture for all children and young people.
+Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People, 2014-2020 recognises the arts as an area that contributes to young people’s wellbeing and states that the government commits to enabling greater access to arts and culture for all children and young people.
 Better Outcomes, Brighter Futures is Ireland’s first National Policy Framework for children and young people aged 0-24 years and is discussed further in Chapter 1.3.

-A key action of Culture 2025 A National Cultural Policy Framework to 2025 (Department of Culture, Heritage and the Gaeltacht, 2020) is increasing access to and participation in the arts and boosting our creative industries.
+A key action of Culture 2025 A National Cultural Policy Framework to 2025 is increasing access to and participation in the arts and boosting our creative industries.
 Culture 2025 is a policy framework that defines the scope and sets the direction of Government policy for the whole cultural sector.
 It is discussed further in Chapter 8.3.